samirahmed/SuperPOCO/README.md

 # SuperPOCO

-Store Plain Old CLR objects in Azure Table Storage with no dependency on the object model.
+SuperPOCO allows you to write pure C# objects which you can use to write/read from table storage without adding the Azure Table Storage SDK dependency to your object model.

 ## Installation